Common Plumbing Terms You Should Know, Part 2Gary Shif

 A shutoff valve is definitely a term that your Orlando plumber recommends that you should know.
 Like its name implies, a shutoff valve shuts off the flow of water in a pipe.
 Most appliances and major pipes in your home and business have shutoff valves.
 These are located at the base of your sink or toilet.
 Shut off valves can save you when a leak or a burst pipe happens.
 In fact, if you call your plumber in Orlando for emergency plumbing services and you inform us that you have a burst pipe, we will walk you through finding the shutoff valve first thing before we even set a time to come by!

 If you have a basement, most likely you have a sump pump.
 A sump pump’s only job is to pump out water from your basement in the event of a flood.
 Thus, most people don’t even realize that they probably have one if they have a basement or a low-lying home.
-For this very reason, when you partner with your plumber in Orlando, Choice Plumbing, we’ll do a thorough plumbing inspection, including testing your sump pump to make sure it works.
-Sump pumps are usually installed in sump pits.
-We also offer sump pump service in case it does give out.
+For this very reason, when you partner with your plumber in Orlando, Choice Plumbing we’ll do a thorough plumbing inspection, including testing your sump pump to make sure it works.
+Sump pumps are usually installed in sump pits and function automatically when your basement or sump need to drain.
+We offer a sump pump service for residential and commercial applications.

 CHOOSING AN ORLANDO PLUMBER FOR YOU

 Fixing pipes definitely takes skills that are developed over time.
 However, most plumbers who have been in business for a while can do this at least adequately.
 When choosing an Orlando plumber, you need to look for more than plumbing skills.
 Our customers are our family, and when you choose us as your Orlando plumber, you will be guaranteeing all of your plumbing needs will be taken care of.